 The GOS-L is a longitudinal study that connects with university graduates around three years after program completion.
 Information on graduates’ labour market outcomes are collected using methodology consistent with the GOS.

-The next GOS-L will be conducted in February 2020.
-Students who completed an award at USC in 2016 will receive an email invitation from the Social Research Centre (firstname.lastname@example.org).
+The next GOS-L will be conducted during February - March 2021.
+Students who completed an award at USC in 2017 will receive an email invitation from the Social Research Centre (firstname.lastname@example.org).

 For more information visit: Graduate Outcomes Survey - Longitudinal.